Notes

 Paneled leaded-glass pane door pasted over with newspaper.
 Light glows through.

-- If someone tears the paper away, they can see the long, squamous bird-legs of the pelican in 2.6.
-Tearing more than a few bits of paper away may draw the bird’s attention, causing it to attack, pecking its long neck through the fragile door and into the kitchen.
+- If someone tears the paper away, they can see the long, squamous bird-legs of the pelican in 2.6 | pelican balcony.
+Tearing more than a few bits of paper away draws the bird’s attention, causing it to peck its long neck through the fragile door and into the kitchen.

-Tucked into the pasted-on papers, glowing faintly with outdoor light, there is a yellow slip of lined paper (logbook passage 2.)
+Tucked into the pasted-on papers, glowing faintly with outdoor light, is a yellow slip of lined paper (logbook passage 2.)

 Logbook passage 2: